 Caen

-Caen is a wonderful city, too often used only as a ferry entry port for holiday makers going south.
+Caen is a wonderful city to visit but it’s too often used only as a ferry entry port for holiday makers going south and visitors miss its glories.
 The Christmas market adds a great reason to visit Caen in the winter.
-Over 60 wooden chalets fill Place Saint-Saveur, with the illuminated château on the nearby hill providing the right backdrop.
+Over 60 wooden chalets fill Place de la République and Boulevard Maréchal Leclerc, with the lit up château on the nearby hill providing the right backdrop.
 Traditional French items from nativity figurines to pain d’épices (gingerbread), and a grotto with Father Christmas.
-Eat good snacks, and take a glass of mulled wine (or Calvados – after all you’re in the heart of the area!)
+Eat good snacks, and take a glass of mulled wine (or Calvados – you’re in the heart of the area!)

 Caen Market Information